Relative impacts of different grade-scales on student success in introductory physics: Background

-The amount of the scale devoted to `F' grades is particularly important \cite{Guskey2013, Connor2011, Reeves2004, Wormeli2006} when considering awarding the lowest grade, a grade of 0\%.
-Zero grades are often given to students who skip an assignment.
-While there are conflicting viewpoints on whether missed assignments should be included in aggregate grades at all (see Chap's 14-17 of Ref. \cite{Wormeli2006}), if we take the viewpoint that there are some instances where a earning a 0\% on the percent scale is warranted, critics point out that it is a very difficult thing for a student to balance out the effect of even a single zero.
-Table \ref{tab2} shows us that it takes a total of 19 perfect scores to fully erase (i.e. eventually receive an `A') the impact of a single zero, or a minimum of 6 perfect scores to earn a B. In previous work \cite{Paul2018}, we have shown that zeros are more likely to be awarded to first generation students and to students identifying as members of racial/ethnic groups that are underrepresented in physics than to other students.
-Furthermore, we provided evidence that these zeros are not clearly indicative of lack of understanding and we noted that use of the percent scale makes this situation more of a problem for these students than another grade scale (CLASP4 in Table \ref{tab1}).
-Research \cite{Wormeli2006,Selby1992,Grant2003} has shown that while good grades are motivators of good work, poor grades may not always motivate students to work harder.
+The amount of the scale devoted to `F' grades is particularly important when considering awarding the lowest grade, a grade of 0 \cite{Guskey2013, Connor2011, Reeves2004, Wormeli2006, paul2018}.
+Zero grades are often given to students who leave an exam answer blank or even skip an assignment altogether.
+This may be justified as a way to encourage students to do their best to always submit some work.
+However, research \cite{Wormeli2006,Selby1992,Grant2003} has shown that while good grades are motivators of good work, poor grades may not always motivate students to work harder.
+While there are conflicting viewpoints on whether missed assignments should be included in aggregate grades at all (see Chap's 14-17 of Ref. \cite{Wormeli2006}), if we take the viewpoint that there are some instances where a earning a 0 is warranted, critics point out that an instructor using the percent scale makes it difficult for a student to balance out the effect of even a single zero.
+Table \ref{tab2} shows the result of leaving one answer blank on a hypothetical exam consisting of four problems where the student gave good to excellent answers on the first, second, and fourth problems but left the third problem blank.

-Another criticism of the percent scale is that because there are so many levels (100) it is prone to inaccuracy and inconsistency.
-Studies of teachers suggest that different teachers grades assigned to the same student work tend to be distributed over a range of width of order 10 when using the percent scale.
-This suggests that using fewer than 100 specific grades may lead to less teacher-to-teacher grade variability.

 Finally there are a number of criticisms of the scale that are not mathematical in nature, for example the fact that low failing grades (grades below 50\% for example) negatively motivate students, or reduce their self-efficacy \cite{Cavallo2004, Hazari2010}.
 These are also important arguments to consider, but our quantitative data does not address these issues and so in this paper we are primarily concerning ourselves with the mathematical implications of grade scale.